-The reduction in recovery and sale of gold ounces from the Santana project while the Company is awaiting its project expansion approvals coincided with increased non-mining related costs which included new project evaluation activities and additional administrative activities.
+The sale of gold ounces from the Santana project while the Company is awaiting its project expansion approvals coincided with increased non-mining related costs which included new project evaluation activities and additional administrative activities.
 The Company's primary operational activities continue to be the advancement of mining activities at the Company's Santana gold mine while continuing with exploration and development of the Company's next planned mine at the Cerro de Oro project where activities are focused on permit approvals and detailed engineering work.
+At the Copperstone project engineering work continues to optimize the underground mine restart plans/schedule along with the completion of basic process plant design details and preparations for the submission of permit amendments required for the restart of operations.

-Revenue, cost of sales and depletion -The Company recognized revenues of \$4,955,977 on 1,393 ounces of gold for the three month period ended December 31, 2024 and revenues of \$8,915,799 on 2,806 ounces of gold for the twelve month period ended December 31, 2024 as compared to revenues of \$1,765,319 on sales of 600 ounces of gold for the three month period ended December 31, 2023 and revenues of \$13,419,899 on 5,041 ounces of gold for the twelve month period ended December 31, 2023.
-The deferred revenue as at December 31, 2024 of \$1,861,296 on 500 ounces of gold will be recorded as revenue in Q1 2025.
+Revenue, cost of sales and depletion -The Company recognized revenues of \$3,472,542 on 1,014 ounces of gold for the three month period ended March 31, 2025 as compared to revenues of \$2,460,378 on sales of 907 ounces of gold for the three month period ended March 31, 2024.
+The deferred revenue as at March 31, 2025 of \$825,638 on 250 ounces of gold will be recorded as revenue in Q2 2025.

-The Company's operations during the three month period ended December 31, 2024, resulted in net income before comprehensive income of \$1,966,163 as compared to a net loss before comprehensive loss of (\$495,908) in the comparable three month prior year period.
+The Company's operations during the three month period ended March 31, 2025, resulted in net income from mine operations of \$833,837 as compared to a net loss from mine operations of (\$96,514) in the comparable three month prior year period.

-The cost of sales from the Santana project reflects the direct costs of production, processing, operations, royalties, mining fees and duties and the recording of depletion on the operation for the twelve month period ended December 31, 2024 was impacted as fixed costs were spread over significantly less ounces produced in the twelve month period ended December 31, 2024 as compared to the comparable period of 2023.
+The cost of sales from the Santana project reflects the direct costs of production, processing, operations, royalties, mining fees and duties and the recording of depletion on the operation for the three month period ended March 31, 2025 was impacted as fixed costs were spread over significantly more ounces produced in the three month period ended March 31, 2025 as compared to the 2024 prior year period.